-The value of the RMB against the U.S. dollar and other currencies may fluctuate and is affected by, among other things, changes in political and economic conditions.
+The value of the RMB against the U.S. dollar and other currencies may fluctuate and is affected by, among other things, changes in China's political and economic conditions and foreign exchange policies.
 On July 21, 2005, the PRC government changed its decade-old policy of pegging the value of the RMB to the U.S. dollar.
-Under the current policy, the RMB is permitted to fluctuate within a narrow and managed band against a basket of certain foreign currencies.
-This change in policy has resulted in an approximately 17.4% appreciation of the RMB against the U.S. dollar between July 21, 2005 and April 3, 2009.
-On May 19, 2007, the People's Bank of China announced a policy to expand the maximum daily floating range of the RMB trading prices against the U.S. dollar in the inter-bank spot foreign exchange market from 0.3% to 0.5%.
-With this increased floating range, the RMB's value may appreciate or depreciate significantly against the U.S. dollar in the long term.
-However, under the current global financial and economic conditions, we are not able to predict with any certainty how the RMB will move vis-à-vis the U.S. dollar in the future.
+Under the revised policy, the RMB is permitted to fluctuate within a narrow and managed band against a basket of certain foreign currencies.
+Following the removal of the U.S. dollar peg, the RMB appreciated more than 20% against the U.S. dollar over the following three years.
+Since July 2008, however, the RMB has traded within a narrow range against the U.S. dollar.
+It is difficult to predict how long the current situation may last and when and how the RMB exchange rates may change going forward.

 Our revenues and costs are mostly denominated in RMB, while a significant portion of our financial assets are denominated in U.S. dollars.
-We currently rely entirely on dividends and other fees paid to us by our subsidiaries and consolidated affiliated entities in China.
+At the Cayman Islands holding company level, we rely entirely on dividends and other fees paid to us by our subsidiaries and consolidated affiliated entities in China.
 Any significant revaluation of RMB may materially and adversely affect our cash flows, revenues, earnings and financial position, and the value of, and any dividends payable on, our ADSs in U.S. dollars.
 For example, an appreciation of RMB against the U.S. dollar would make any new RMB denominated investments or expenditures more costly to us, to the extent that we need to convert U.S. dollars into RMB for such purposes.
 An appreciation of RMB against the U.S. dollar would also result in foreign currency translation losses for financial reporting purposes when we translate our U.S. dollar denominated financial assets into RMB, as RMB is our reporting currency.
 Conversely, a significant depreciation of the RMB against the U.S. dollar may significantly reduce the U.S. dollar equivalent of our earnings, which in turn could adversely affect the price of our ADSs.